basilisque-framework/CommonBuild/README.md

 >- MyProject.DataAccess.[__Tests__](#testsConfig)
 >_<sup>Containing automated tests.
 In this case for the MyProject.DataAccess-project<sup>_ -->
 Obviously not all applications need all of those project types.
 So e.g. if you don't need data access, then just do not create a project named like it.
 But if you do need data access, then let the project name end with _.DataAccess_.
-That is the intention behind the configuration in this repository.
+That is the intention behind the configuration in Basilisque.CommonBuild.

 ### Provided Configuration
 __.props / .targets__
 <!--
+- <a name="generalConfig"></a>__General__ (for all project types)
+   - enable Nullable
+   - disable ImplicitUsings
 - <a name="servicesConfig"></a>Service
    - ???
 - <a name="apiConfig"></a>API